MichaelHoltTech/baseimage/README.md

 By default, `docker-ssh` will open a Bash session.
 You can also tell it to run a command, and then exit:

     docker-ssh YOUR-CONTAINER-ID echo hello world

+<a name="credits"></a>
+## Credits
+ * [rfkrocktk/docker-baseimage](https://github.com/MichaelHoltTech/baseimage/blob/master/scripts/01_configure_authorized_keys.sh) is where the original code that the SSH Key ENV Variable system is based off of - [rfkrocktk](https://github.com/rfkrocktk)
+ * [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) is the core image that this is based on